Raj-Manghani/kubernetes-ansible-vmware/ubuntu-2404/UBUNTU-2204-TEMPLATE.md

 ## Introduction

 Ubuntu 24.04 virtual machines need specific configurations before use as Kubernetes-ready nodes.
 This Ansible playbook installs all configurations and dependencies required for any Ubuntu 24.04 VM to be Kubernetes-ready.
 However, Ansible has its own VM configurations and requirements to access newly created VMs.
 The Ansible requirements need to be hard coded into the template.
-The guide below provides step-by-step instructions for creating a VMware vSphere template using vCenter.
+This guide provides step-by-step instructions on how to create a VMware vSphere template using vCenter.
 This template, paired with the playbook, will create a Kubernetes-ready node/VM on Ubuntu 24.04.

 IMPORTANT NOTICE ---> The VMs created by this template & playbook lack some security measures.
 For production use, the following items need to be implemented and/or considered after the VMs are created:

   -> *Enable and configure firewall (e.g. enable UFW, control-plane ports, worker node ports, etc)*

-  -> *Reduce attack surface by removing unused user accounts (e.g. Cloud User, Ubuntu, etc)*
+  -> *Reduce attack surface by removing unused user accounts (e.g. Cloud-User, Ubuntu, etc)*

   -> *Change VM's default password*